blunderbuss9/RoboND-T1P1/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
 # Search and Sample Return Project

-Refer to the writeup.md file in this repository, for details of my implementation of this project.
+Refer to the writeup.pdf file in this repository, for details of my implementation of this project.

 This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html) and it will give you first hand experience with the three essential elements of robotics, which are perception, decision making and actuation.
 You will carry out this project in a simulator environment built with the Unity game engine.